SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Numerical Experiments

-where the equality holds by \cref{thm:env:ld:OC} in \cref{sec:reform}, and $c > 0$ is some constant due to local Lipschitz continuity of $\h*_i$, and the fact that $z^k$ and $v^k$ remain bounded.
+where the first inequality holds by \cref{thm:env:ld:OC} in \cref{sec:reform}, and $c > 0$ is some constant due to local Lipschitz continuity of $\hat{h}_i$, and the fact that $z^k$ and $v^k$ remain bounded.

 For all the algorithms in the comparisons, the stepsizes are set according to their theoretical convergence studies.
 Refer to \cite[Thm.
 8]{pham2020proxsarah} for proxSARAH, \cite[Thm.
 1]{reddi2016proximal} for proxSVRG, \cite[Thm.
 3]{reddi2016proximal} for nonconvex proxSAGA, and \cite{defazio2014saga} for convex proxSAGA.
-For proxSGD the diminishing stepsize $\gamma^t = \frac{\gamma_0}{1+ t \times \tilde{\gamma}}$ is considered according to \cite{ghadimi2013stochastic} with $t$ as the epoch counter, $\gamma_0=0.1$, and $\tilde{\gamma}=0.5$.
+For proxSGD the diminishing stepsize $\gamma^t = \frac{\gamma_0}{1+ \tilde{\gamma} t}$ is considered according to \cite{ghadimi2013stochastic} with $t$ as the epoch counter, $\gamma_0=0.1$, and $\tilde{\gamma}=0.5$.
 For (Bregman) Finito/MISO and also all the SPIRAL versions the stepsizes are set $\gamma_i=\frac{\alpha N}{L_i}, \;i \in [N]$ with $\alpha=0.999$.
-We refer to epochs by counting the total number of individual gradient evaluations divided by $N$, including those involved in linesearches.
-Moreover, the quasi-Newton directions in \cref{alg:1:dir} are updated according to \eqref{eq:update_rule_of_d}, with $B^k$ based on the L-BFGS method with a memory size of $5$.
+For adaSPIRAL, the stepsizes are all initialized by $\kappa \times \max_{i\in[N]}\{\frac{N}{L_i}\}$, with a grid search for $\kappa\in\{5, 10, 50, 100\}$ for each plot.
+Furthermore, the quasi-Newton directions in step \ref{alg:1:dir} are computed using \eqref{eq:update_rule_of_d}, where $H^k$ is updated using the L-BFGS method with a memory size of $5$.
+The maximum number of backtracks $q_{\max}$ is also set equal to $5$.
+It should be mentioned that while directions in step \ref{alg:1:dir} can be computed using any quasi-Newton method (e.g. Broyden updates as discussed in \cref{sec:spl}), L-BFGS yields superior numerical results.
+Finally, we refer to epochs by counting the total number of individual gradient evaluations divided by $N$, including those involved in the linesearches.